SwiftedMind/Queryable/README.md

 The code is fairly simple.
 We toggle the alert presentation whenever the button is pressed and then call `confirmAction(_:)` with the answer the user has given.
 There's nothing wrong with this approach, it works perfectly fine.

 However, I believe there is a much more convenient way of doing it.
-If you think about it, triggering the presentation of an alert and waiting for some kind of result – the user's confirmation in this case –is basically just an asynchronous operation.
+If you think about it, triggering the presentation of an alert and waiting for some kind of result – the user's confirmation in this case – is basically just an asynchronous operation.
 In Swift, there's a mechanism for that: *Swift Concurrency*.

 Wouldn't it be awesome if we could simply `await` the confirmation and get the result as the return value of a single `async` function call?
 Something like this: